Maria Ankarcrona group

 Our main objective is to understand the mechanisms whereby cells degenerate in Alzheimer disease (AD).
-Our research is focused on the role of mitochondria in these processes.
+Our research is focused on the role of mitochondria and organelle interplay in these processes.

 |Maria Ankarcrona||Associate professor|